anthonyrussano/naturalscholar.com/docs/index.md

 # Welcome

-Natural Scholar is a Free Research Project :olive:
+Natural Scholar is a growing research project :seedling:

 ## Support Natural Scholar

 If you like what we’re doing and want to support us, please contribute.
-Your support is greatly appreciated!

-### Donate
+### Your donation is greatly appreciated!

 !!! tip ""